mohnish7/Spotify-song-recommender/README.md

   <li>Mohnish Chakravarti</li>
   </ul>

-Work in progress - need to figure out a way to add predicted 'liked' songs back to your playlist

-Come back on 1/10/2019!
+Methods used: k-NN, and a euclidean distance-based approach where we check if the value of the song's attributes fall within a certain range of your playlist's average.

 <b> Note: </b>
 You need to register yourself with Spotify's API to get your own client ID, client secret and set a redirect uri for yourself.
 Go to https://developer.spotify.com/dashboard/applications/ for more info

+You also need to make a playlist of disliked songs for this to work.
+We assume your list of saved songs to be your playlist of liked songs